AdityaParadeshi/M2-EmbSys/Project/README.md

 - Smart homes also help you in saving money.
 Your energy bills are reduced as you can remotely turn off devices, that you aren’t using.
 This is a huge convenience, and you have complete control of household appliances and devices, without any extra effort.
 -  Home automation has high potential for sharing data between family members or trusted individuals for personal security and could lead to energy saving measures with a positive environmental impact in the future.
 - Examples:- temprature control, light control, fan control, refridgerator control, washing machine control etc.

+# Objectives
+- to improve the quality of life and convenience in the home.
+- Different models to be designed for security purpose.

 # Swot Analysis
 ## Strengths